chonieny/CA_Houseprice_Regression_project/README.md

 # California House Price Predictor: Project Overview
 * Objective:<br/>
-This project aims to build an optimal machine learning model to predict the median house price in any district in California.
+This project aims to build an optimal machine learning model to predict the median house price in any district in California.<br/>
 Being able to accurately predict and know the trends of house prices is beneficial for property investors and real estate agents.